makerdao/community/faqs/dsr.md

 ## Where can I find more technical information about the DSR?

 Visit our [Documentation Portal](https://docs.makerdao.com/) for all technical documentation of the Maker Protocol.
-Technical documentation of the DSR can be [found here.](https://docs.makerdao.com/smart-contract-modules/rates-module/pot-detailed-documentation) Documentation about how Rates work in the Maker Protocol can be [found here.](https://docs.makerdao.com/smart-contract-modules/rates-module)
+Technical documentation of the DSR is included in the [Pot - Detailed Documentation](https://docs.makerdao.com/smart-contract-modules/rates-module/pot-detailed-documentation) subsection.
+Documentation about how Rates work in the Maker Protocol is located in the [Rates Module](https://docs.makerdao.com/smart-contract-modules/rates-module) section.